-Río Muchacho Organic Farm At Río Muchacho Organic Farm, guests and locals get their hands dirty learning about sustainable farming practices.
-There are short programs from one to three days, plus month-long courses ($1200).
+Río Muchacho Organic Farm Guests and locals get their hands dirty learning about sustainable farming practices.
+There are short programs from one to three days, plus week- to month-long courses ($300 to $1200).
 You can volunteer here for $300 per month.
-Most people come here on a three-day, two-night tour costing $172 per person, with discounts for larger groups.
-Guest groups are kept small and reservations are a must.
-On the accommodation front, cabins are Thoreau-approved-rustic, with shared showers and composting toilets.
+Most people come here on a three-day, two-night tour costing $179 per person, with discounts for larger groups.
+On the accommodations front, cabins are Thoreau-approved-rustic, with shared showers and composting toilets.
 The coveted spot is a tree-house bunk.
-Lying along the river of the same name, this tropical organic farm is reached by a rough 8km track branching inland from the road north of Canoa.
-Transportation to the farm is normally on horseback, which is how the local montubios (coastal farmers) get around.
+Lying along the river of the same name, this tropical organic farm is reached by a 7km rough, unpaved road branching inland from the road north of Canoa.

 Siempre Verde Get off the road just before Santa Rosa for the two-hour walk into Siempre Verde, a small community-run research station supporting tropical-conservation education with excellent hiking and bird-watching.
 Students and researchers are welcome with prior arrangement.